learn-co-curriculum/dsc-p-values-and-null-hypothesis/README.md

 ## Understanding  The Null Hypothesis

-As we said previously, scientific experiments actually have 2 hypotheses:
+As stated previously, scientific experiments actually have 2 hypotheses:

 **_Null Hypothesis_**: There is no relationship between A and B
 Example: "There is no relationship between this flu medication and a reduced recovery time from the flu".